video

 I'm going to look at identifying that multiplicative relationship between eggs and sugar.

-Well to find it I'm gonna simply do 3 divide by 2 which is 1.
+Well, to find it, I'm gonna simply do three divide two, which is 1.

 5.